Morpheuslabs-io/neo-sample-python-sc/README.md

 neo>
 ```

-It meant we connected to private net, wait little bit for neo-python node to sync, you can check syncing status by using command
+It means we have connected to the private network.
+Wait for a while for the neo-python client in the terminal to sync, you can check syncing status by using the command

 `show state`.

-8. Enter `neo> wallet create ./mywallet` and fill in password to create new wallet.
-Or open wallet if you already have wallet `neo> wallet open {path to wallet file}`
+7. Enter `neo> wallet create ./mywallet` and fill in a password to create a new wallet.
+Or open an existing wallet `neo> wallet open {path to wallet file}`

-9. Import the default account of the private network to the wallet
+8. Import the default account of the private network to the wallet

 `neo> wallet import wif KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr`